Dog Bite Lawyer in Marietta, GA

 - Previous incidents (mainly if the dog is classified as aggressive or dangerous)

-Our dog bite attorneys have a deep understanding of state liability and negligence laws, as well as Georgia’s Responsible Dog Ownership Law.
+Our dog bite attorneys in Marietta, GA have a deep understanding of state liability and negligence laws, as well as Georgia’s Responsible Dog Ownership Law.

 Many victims are bitten by dogs whose owners allow them to run loose and unleashed.
 Failing to keep a dog on a leash, leaving a backyard gate open, and other reckless acts are often enough to establish liability.
 Dog owners who fail to take these steps can and should be held accountable.